HAZWOPER Analysis – 5 Important Steps

 Any other information you have about the situation should always be shared as soon as you can safely do it.
 This information should be given to employees, contractors, sub-contractors and anyone else in the area so they can properly respond.

 One great way you can help improve on conveying this type of information is to print off temporary signs and have them placed in an area where they can be easily seen.
-If you have an industrial label printer (similar to this) in the area, you can quickly create custom labels that let people know of the specific hazards in the area.
+If you have an industrial label printer in the area, you can quickly create custom labels that let people know of the specific hazards in the area.

 This can even allow you to color code the labels based on severity, or use pictograms or other things to help make sharing the information easier.